BR-0309/News-Downloader/README.md

 # News-Downloader
-Part of the back-end for Resonator
+Part of the back-end for Resonance